 International Internet Magazine.
 Baltic States news & analytics

-According to Statistics Estonia, in January 2014, the producer price index of industrial output changed by 0.4% compared to December 2013 and by –0.2 % compared to January 2013.
+According to Statistics Estonia, in July 2016, the producer price index of industrial output changed by -0.3% compared to June 2016 and by -1.0% compared to July 2015.

 A new workwear plant of Finland's Lindstrom Prodem company will be built in Tukums by early 2017, the company’s representatives informed LETA.

 In the last fiscal year, which lasted from July 1, 2015 to June 30, 2016, Latvian telecommunication equipment developer and producer SAF Tehnika generated EUR 13.707 million in preliminary consolidated turnover, up 6.6 percent year-on-year, while the group's profit contracted 27.6 percent to EUR 925,900, according to the company's interim report to Nasdaq Riga.